 What This Means for Your Stay

 When you stay with Basecamp, you’re helping support the work that protects these landscapes.
-Through our Yellowstone to Yukon partnership, your stay contributes directly to conservation efforts.
+Through our Yellowstone to Yukon partnership, your stay contributes directly to conservation efforts, with 1% of all revenue being donated to important organizations like this.

-Whether you’re in Banff, Canmore, Revelstoke, or Kananaskis, the landscapes you explore; trails, wildlife, open valleys, all depend on healthy, connected ecosystems.
+Whether you’re in Banff, Canmore, Revelstoke, or Kananaskis, the landscapes you explore, trails, wildlife, and open valleys all depend on healthy, connected ecosystems.

 From protecting wildlife corridors through Yellowstone to Yukon Conservation Initiative, to supporting reforestation with veritree, to advancing climate advocacy through Protect Our Winters Canada, this work helps protect the environments that define a stay in the Rockies.

-It’s a more intentional approach to travel, one that supports the places it depends on, so they remain just as impactful long term.
+It’s a more intentional approach to travel, one that supports the places it depends on so they remain just as impactful in the long term.

-Plan your stay in the Rockies and be part of protecting one of the world’s last great wild places.
+Plan your stay in the Rockies and be part of protecting one of the world’s last great wild frontiers.
 Stay informed, subscribe for news, stories, and science shaping the future of this region.

 The Bigger Picture: Our Environmental Partners